All Episodes

 It's disappointing to me.

-I that that's what concerns me more about it, because you can't take this kind of stuff personally.
+What concerns me more about it, because you can't take this kind of stuff personally.

-Rumsfeld, the entire war in Iraq, uh, the whole weapons of mass destruction thing, uh the people have stood by him, and because they they they trust him and believe him on those issues.
+People have stood by him because they trust him and believe him on those issues.

-Uh now the interview portion of the program.
+And now the interview portion of the program.

-Rush Limbaugh is really funny, and so is George Bush.
+Rush Limbaugh is really funny.

-Bush is probably scratching his head, wondering where these opponents use such demagogic phrases as amnesty.
+Bush is probably scratching his head wondering where these opponents use such demagogic phrases as amnesty.

 It's not literally amnesty, as you know, because you have to pay a fine.